How to Import Data in Excel?

 Step 3: It will open up a Text Import Wizard.

 Step 4: By selecting the Delimited, click on NEXT.

 Step 2: In the next window, select the other and mention comma (,) because, in the text file, each column is separated by a comma (,) then, click on NEXT.

 Step 3: In the next window, also click on FINISH.

 Step 5: Now, it will ask you to select the desired destination cell where you want to import the data.
 Select the cell and click on OK.

 Step 6: It will import the data from the text file to the A1 cell in Excel.

 Things to Remember

-- If there are many tables you need to specify which table data actually you need to import.
+- If there are many tables, you need to specify which table data you actually need to import.

 This has been a guide to Import Data in Excel.
-Here we discuss how to import Data from 1) Excel Workbook, 2) MS Access, and 3) Text File along with practical examples and downloadable excel template.
+Here we discuss how to import Data from 1) Excel Workbook, 2) MS Access, and 3) Text File along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –